Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 If you decide on something for the studio, pay attention to how much desk space you’ll be working with.

 For me, it’s not a lot.
-Almost every spot on mine is taken up.
+Almost every spot is occupied.

 I have the padKONTROL, dual monitors, a turntable, a bevy of headphone amps, studio monitors, and headphones to consider.